jasontsaicc/bilibili-subtitle-downloader/README.md

-# BiliCC Subtitle Downloader
+# BiliBiliSubtitleDownload Subtitle Downloader

-BiliCC Subtitle Downloader is a Python application that allows users to download subtitles from Bilibili videos.
+BiliBiliSubtitleDownload Subtitle Downloader is a Python application that allows users to download subtitles from Bilibili videos.
 It supports downloading subtitles in multiple languages and converting them from Simplified Chinese to Traditional Chinese.

 ## Features